Akodon caenosus: Description

 In twelve adult Argentine A. caenosus, total length is 124 to 169 mm, averaging 151 mm; tail length is 46 to 75 mm, averaging 62 mm; hindfoot length is 20 to 26 mm, averaging 21 mm; ear length is 12 to 15 mm, averaging 13 mm; and weight is 10.5 to 27.5 g, averaging 19.3 g.
 The karyotype includes 34 chromosomes with a fundamental number of 40 major arms (2n = 34, FN = 40).
 The autosomes includes three large and one very small pairs of metacentrics, with two long arms, and twelve small to medium-sized acrocentric pairs, which have a long and a very short arm.
 The X chromosome is medium-sized and subtelocentric, with a long and a short arm, and the Y chromosome is very small and is acrocentric in Jujuy specimens, but metacentric in those from Tucumán.
 The karyotype is separated from that of A. lutescens by three Robertsonian translocations.

 Members of the Akodon boliviensis group, including A. caenosus, are generally similar and difficult to separate, but they differ in relative cranial measurements and some other characters.
 A. spegazzinii is larger than A. caenosus; A. sylvanus is darker and has less contrast between the upper- and underparts and less well-developed eye-rings; A. polopi has a squared interorbital region and more well-developed ridges on its skull; and A. boliviensis is paler and has more densely furred ears.

 Distribution and ecology

 Akodon caenosus is found from northwestern Argentina into south-central Bolivia.
 In Bolivia, it occurs in Tarija and Chuquisaca Departments.
 Its Argentine distribution extends from far northern Salta to southern Catamarca at altitudes ranging from 400 to 3100 m.
 It is mostly found in Yungas, but also in the highest levels of the Chaco and the lowest of the Andean mountain grasslands.
 It occurs together with A. boliviensis, A. sylvanus, A. simulator, and species of Oxymycterus, Calomys, Phyllotis, Oligoryzomys, Necromys, Andinomys, Graomys, and Abrothrix.
 Breeding occurs throughout the year, but mostly from November to January, during the summer.
 Molting occurs mostly during the winter and autumn.
 The oestrid fly Cuterebra apicalis and the flea Hectopsylla gracilis have been recorded from A. caenosus.
 The mites Androlaelaps fahrenholzi, Androlaelaps rotundus, and Eulaelaps stabularis have been found on A. aliquantulus.

-Conservation status

-The IUCN currently assesses A. aliquantulus as "Data Deficient" because so little is known about it, but notes that ranching and fire may threaten it.
-Akodon lutescens, including A. caenosus, is assessed as "Least Concern" because of its wide distribution, large population, and ability to persist in disturbed habitats.
-However, habitat loss may threaten Yungas populations.